aws-samples/hpc-cost-simulator/docs/JobAnalyzer.md

 1. the virtual environment created by the setup script. run `source setup.sh` to setup the virtual environment.
 2. `config.yml` which defines the configuration of the analysis.
-For more detials on the configuration file, see the [configuration documentation](config.md)
+For more details on the configuration file, see the [configuration documentation](config.md)
 3. [instance_type_info.json](https://github.com/aws-samples/hpc-cost-simulator/blob/main/instance_type_info.json) which contains instance type details and pricing.
 The file is part of the repository, but if you want to download an update list of instances and their prices, please see [Updating the Instance Type Information](UpdateInstanceDatabase.md)